Food Allergies in Children

-The health care provider will do some tests to make an exact diagnosis.
+The healthcare provider will do some tests to make an exact diagnosis.
 These tests may include:

 - Skin prick test.
 The skin prick test is a very accurate test that measures your child’s level of IgE antibodies in response to certain allergens or triggers.
-Using small amounts of solutions that contain different allergens, your child’s health care provider will either give a shot of the solution under the skin or apply it with a small scratch.
+Using small amounts of solutions that contain different allergens, your child’s healthcare provider will either give a shot of the solution under the skin or apply it with a small scratch.
 A reaction would appear as a small red area.
 A reaction to the skin prick test does not always mean your child is allergic to the allergen that caused the reaction.
 Skin prick testing may not be done on children who have had a severe life-threatening reaction to an allergen or have severe dry skin (eczema).

 - Blood tests.
 Blood tests for allergies measure IgE antibodies to specific allergens in the blood.
 The blood test most commonly used is called a radioallergosorbent test or RAST.
 Blood tests may be used when skin tests can’t be done.
 As with skin testing, it is important to remember that a positive blood test does not always mean your child is allergic to that allergen.
 A newer type of blood test is called an ELISA test.

 - Food challenge test.
 This test is given by an allergist.
 He or she administers a very small amount of an allergen by mouth.
 The allergen can also be inhaled.

 There is no medicine to prevent food allergy in children.
 The goal of treatment is to avoid the foods that cause the symptoms.
 After seeing your child’s healthcare provider and finding out which foods your child is allergic to, it is very important to avoid these foods and other similar foods in that food group.
 If you are breastfeeding your child, it is important to avoid foods in your diet to which your child is allergic.
 Small amounts of the food allergen may be passed on to your child through your breast milk and cause a reaction.